-The Artisanal Gold Council (AGC) is a not-for-profit organization based out of Victoria, BC, Canada.
+The Artisanal Gold Council (AGC) is a charitable nonprofit organization based out of Victoria, BC, Canada.
 We are global experts leading the transformation to an environmentally sound, socially responsible, and formalized artisanal gold mining sector.

 Our global team has extensive field knowledge and direct experience with Artisanal and Small-Scale Gold Mining communities worldwide.
 We have decades of experience in the areas of business, sustainable development, social responsibility, governance, environment, health, geology, geospatial analysis, gold markets, and mercury science.
 We work with miners, government, and industry.
 Our diversity is our strength.